 4. Tinnitus and SSD

-If you hear ringing or other sounds in the affected ear, it could be tinnitus, which often accompanies SSD.
-Tinnitus is usually a sign of inner ear damage and, when combined with SSD, indicates that the ear has been significantly impacted by loud noise.
+Ringing or buzzing in the affected ear may indicate tinnitus, a sign of inner ear damage.
+Combined with SSD, it shows the ear has been significantly impacted by loud noise.

 What to Do If You Experience Sudden Hearing Loss in One Ear After a Concert

-If you wake up with hearing loss in one ear after a concert, here’s what you should do:
+Follow these steps if you wake up with sudden hearing loss in one ear:

 1. Stay Calm and Assess the Situation

-- Check for additional symptoms: If you experience ringing (tinnitus), dizziness, or a feeling of fullness in the ear, these could be signs that the hearing loss is related to the concert and not another medical issue.
+- Check for additional symptoms: Tinnitus, dizziness, or ear fullness could indicate hearing loss related to the concert.

 2. Seek Medical Attention Immediately